Configuration Guide

 -

-Click on Save button to save the configuration
+Click on the Next button to save the configuration and move to Authorize page.

-- Click on the Authenticate button (or use the Sync toggle switch)
+- Click on Authenticate Drive to Proceed button

 - You will be redirected to Google’s consent screen where you need to sign in and grant permission for Google Drive and related document access